Gina Riley

 - SPED 701: Assessment of Students with Learning Disabilities

-- SPED 771: Methods of Teaching Reading for Adolescents with Learning Disabilities
+- SPED 771: Methods of Teaching Reading for Adolescents with Disabilities

-- SPED 772/774: Supervised Clinical Teaching of Students with Learning Disabilities
+- SPED 772/774: Supervised Clinical Teaching of Students with Disabilities

-- SPED 773: Methods of Teaching Math for Adolescents with Learning Disabilities
+- SPED 773: Methods of Teaching Math for Adolescents with Disabilities

 Dr. Riley’s research agenda is deeply rooted in the exploration of learner-centered approaches to education.
 Her work is driven by a commitment to understanding and fostering intrinsic motivation in educational and real-world contexts, grounded in Self Determination Theory (SDT) and Cognitive Evaluation Theory (CET) (Deci & Ryan, 1985, 2000).
 She is particularly interested in how these theories can be applied across various educational settings, including homeschooling, unschooling, online and hybrid learning in higher education, and within the context of Supported Decision Making for students with intellectual and developmental disabilities.